 Snack Recipe Ideas to Cook Up for Your Farm Theme!

-Cooking with children helps develop their organizational as well as social skills and helps them to learn how to follow directions.
+Cooking with children helps develop their organization as well as social skills and helps them to learn how to follow directions.
 It also allows for some great conversation!
-Many questions are asked by teacher while cooking with the children to encourage conversation!
+Many questions are asked by the teacher while cooking with the children to encourage conversation!